3 Days of fun at Kirkjuból and the Sheep Farming Museum at Strandir in the Westfjords Region

 I also visited Kastalinn - the Castle, an enchanted elf-location in the vicinity of the Westfjord trolls, which I found out about at this exhibition.
 I would not have known about it if I hadn't visited this exhibition and I was eager to visit it.

-Kastalinn - the Castle is inhabited by the elves and it was forbidden to mow it like so many other elf-spots all around Iceland, as the grass belongs to the elves.
-Children were allowed to play by it though, but racket and disrespect in such places is not allowed.
+Kastalinn - the Castle is inhabited by the elves and it was forbidden to mow it like so many other elf spots all around Iceland, as the grass belongs to the elves.
+Children were allowed to play by it though, but racket and disrespect in such places are not allowed.

 Kastalinn - the Castle.
 I didn't approach it but sat down on a rock and watched it and sent good vibes to the elves.

 In 1914 a new owner of the farm Hlíð on this spot in Kollafjörður didn't listen to any warnings about Kastalinn being enchanted - and mowed it!